 Children of Maria Jane “Jennie” Steele and Lewis Henry Markham:

-Leonidas3 Harbison (Joanna2 Steele, Samuel1) was born in Warren County, Illinois in April 1838, in the part that became Henderson County in 1841.
+Leonidas³ Harbison (Joanna² Steele, Samuel¹) was born in Warren County, Illinois in April 1838, in the part that became Henderson County in 1841.
 He married 1) Abigail Collins on 29 September 1861 in McDonough County, Illinois.
-They are not known to have had any children, and the marriage may have ended in divorce or in Abigail's early death.
+They are not known to have had any children, and the marriage may have ended in divorce or in Abigail’s early death.
 He is known to have fought in the Civil War, which may have caused some disruption to their marriage.
-Leonidas married 2) Sarah Sterling or Starling on 24 September 1868 in Olena, Henderson County, Illinois.
-Sarah was born around 1848 in Greene County, Indiana, reputedly to Israel Sterling and Cinderella Sultzer.
+Leonidas married 2) Sarah Sterling on 24 September 1868 in Olena, Henderson County, Illinois.
+Sarah was born in 1849 in Greene County, Indiana, to Israel Sterling and Cinderella Sultzer.
 She was often known as Sadie.
 Leonidas and Sadie moved to Montgomery County, Iowa for a couple of years in the 1870s, and to Columbia County, Washington Territory by 1880.
-They were divorced by 1900, when Leonidas was living alone in Wilbur, Lincoln County, Washington.
+They were divorced by 1887.
+By 1900, Leonidas was living alone in Wilbur, Lincoln County, Washington.
 He may have moved to Los Angeles, California soon afterward.
 He died on 07 March 1907 and is buried in Los Angeles National Cemetery.
-Sadie married someone named Sharpnack at some point, and was widowed.
-By 1920 she lived with her son James in Ashwood, Jefferson County, Oregon, and she was still alive at the time of the census of 1930.
+Sadie married Henry Sharpnack in 1887, and was widowed in 1916.
+By 1920 she lived with her son James in Ashwood, Jefferson County, Oregon, and she died in Jefferson County in 1932.